2023 Annecy stabbing: Accused

 The accused was identified as Abdalmasih Hanoun, a homeless 31-year-old Syrian refugee under the asylum of Sweden.
-He had previously applied for asylum in France, but was denied due to having asylum of another EU state.
+He had previously applied for asylum in France, but was denied due to having asylum of another EU country.
 At the time of application, he had lived in Sweden for ten years, gaining asylum status in April 2023.
 Prior to the attack, the accused had neither a psychiatric nor a criminal record.

 In a press conference on the day of the attack, French Prime Minister Élisabeth Borne stated that the accused had a child around the same age as the children he allegedly attacked.
 He is married to a Syrian woman who is a naturalised Swedish citizen; he had separated from her around eight months earlier.
 Both the accused and his partner had been studying to become nurses.
 According to his unnamed wife, he had left Sweden soon after being refused Swedish citizenship, and had been living in a church in France.

 According to Hanoun's mother, who spoke in more detail to AFP, at the beginning of the civil war in Syria, in 2011, her son illegally entered Turkey, where he met his future wife who is also from Syria.
 The couple then travelled to Greece before settling in Sweden and lived under the same roof for ten years.
 In 2013 he was granted refugee status and married his partner, who acquired Swedish citizenship.
 Together they had a daughter, who is now three years old.
 She said her son suffers from severe depression and claimed to AFP, the refusal of the Swedish authorities to grant him citizenship appears to have "driven him crazy".
 She also said her former daughter-in-law had said Hanoun was depressed.
 "He applied for nationality but was rejected," presumably because he had served in the Syrian military, she said, adding "That probably drove him mad."